 If there is one salumi recipe that I've made that I couldn't be happier with, this would be this pancetta recipe.
 The results are exceptional.
 The meat is seasoned just right, without interfering with the awesome porky flavor.
 The fat literally melts in your mouth.
 Outstanding!

-There are several good ways to make pancetta; this particular recipe follows the method used in the production of Pancetta Piacentina as described in its PDO (protected destination of origin) description.
+There are several good ways to make pancetta; this particular recipe follows the method used in the production of Pancetta Piacentina as described in its PDO (protected designation of origin) description.

 In a nutshell, pork bellies are salted, seasoned and cured for a period of not less than 10 days at 37F - 41F (3C-5C).
 After the curing, pork bellies are scrubbed to remove excess seasonings and salt, rolled up and tied, and refrigerated for a few hours.
 The next step is drying where pork bellies are dried at 59F - 77F (15C - 25C) for a period of 7 days.
 Finally, the last step is maturation, where pork bellies are matured at 50F - 57F (10C - 14C) and 70%-90% humidity for at least 4 months.